ryanmio/TokenDrip/README.md

 Even at the conservative end of that range the free credits are huge—enough to process a full book with GPT-4o or run tens of thousands of classification calls on `o4-mini` every single day.

-### Why Token Dripping matters

-Your job just has to stay *inside* those limits at any moment.
-By checkpointing and continuing the next day, `TokenDrip` lets long-running projects consume **hundreds of millions of tokens over weeks** while your credit-card bill stays at $0.

-> Pro-tip: The buckets reset on a rolling 24-hour window per UTC day, so you can schedule heavy runs right after UTC midnight to maximize overlap with the next refill.
+*"Typical cost if you paid for it"* uses current public pricing; always check the pricing page for the latest numbers.

+## Quick Start

+1. Fork this repository
+2. Add your `OPENAI_API_KEY` as a repository secret
+3. Push to trigger the workflow
+4. Tasks run daily at 00:00 UTC via GitHub Actions

 ---

-*"Typical cost if you paid for it"* uses current public pricing; always check the pricing page for the latest numbers.

 ## License